 At the interview

-First of all, don’t panic!
+Don’t panic!
 Remember that the interviewers are trying to find future doctors, and that above all they want to find out more about you and your attributes.
 Don’t act like somebody else – just be yourself.
-With that in mind, there are many things you can do to improve your chances:
+With that in mind, there are a few things you can do to improve your chances:

-- Give yourself plenty of time to get there and make sure you know where you’re going.
+Give yourself plenty of time to get there and make sure you know where you’re going.
 You don’t want to arrive late.
 Apart from impacting the interview times for the university, it can make you feel stressed, and you won’t be able to represent yourself to the best of your ability.

-Above all, you can only do your best.
+Remember - you can only do your best.
 If you prepare well and keep a cool head, your best should be enough!
 Best of luck in your preparation and your interviews.
 For more support and to start preparing for Medicine interviews, check out our article Medicine interviews: Tackling common questions here.